ICESAT-2HackWeek/learning-resources/docs/projects/overview.md

 ## Purpose of the projects:

 During the hackweek we will be facilitating open hacking sessions most of the afternoons.
-The purpose of these sessions is for you to gain hands-on experience in working together on a well-defined problem related to water sciences.
+The purpose of these sessions is for you to gain hands-on experience in working together on a well-defined problem.

 ## What is hacking?